-In addition to academic and professional opportunities, there are many ways for students to get involved in public interest.
-The Social Justice Institute offers other campus and community programs including the Public Interest Coalition, the Bruce E. Friedman Community Service Day, Teen Court and pro bono opportunities with the New Hampshire Bar Association.
-The Social Justice Institute also encourages students to attend regional public interest events and conferences.
+In addition to academic and professional opportunities, there are many ways for students to get involved in the Warren B. Rudman Center for Justice, Leadership & Public Policy.
+The Rudman Center offers numerous campus and community programs including the Public Interest Coalition, the Bruce E. Friedman Community Service Week, Teen Court, and pro bono opportunities with the New Hampshire Bar Association.
+The Rudman Center also encourages students to attend regional public interest events and conferences.

 Public Interest Coalition